socadk/design-practice-repository/artifact-templates/futureWork/DPR-QualityAttributeScenario.md

 ![Annotated QAS Template](/artifact-templates/images/ZIO-QualityAttributeScenarioExplanations.png)

-See sample chapter of ADD 3.0 book by Humberto Cervantes and Rick Kazman for the SEI visualization.
+See the sample chapter of ADD 3.0 book by Humberto Cervantes and Rick Kazman @Cervantes:2016 for the SEI visualization.
 <!-- TODO 2023 repaint and show graphical image from SEI books and reports (MK has them too), https://ptgmedia.pearsoncmg.com/images/9780134390789/samplepages/9780134390789.pdf bibtex this tutorial is good too: https://resources.sei.cmu.edu/library/asset-view.cfm?assetid=436536 (SATURN 2015) -->

 ### Example(s)